truongpx396/mantu-new-wiki/mobile_erp/development/foundation/architecture.md

 # 4. Low Coupling
 ## <span style='color:#e67e22;'> Dependency Injection </span>
-The **Dependency Injection** design pattern is used in order to improve maintainabiltiy and reusability of the code produced.
+> The **Dependency Injection** design pattern is used in order to improve maintainabiltiy and reusability of the code produced.
 For more details, refer to the [Microsoft documentation](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/enterprise-application-patterns/dependency-injection).
+{.is-info}

 This pattern can be implemented with the [ServiceLocator]( https://arp.amaris.com/Wiki/Wiki/Preview/524?fileId=4943) class which is relying on the [Autofac](https://autofac.org/) technology.

 The interfaces defined for the Dependency Injection pattern have to follow the naming  `I<class_name>Contract`.
 ## <span style='color:#e67e22;'>  Unit Testing </span>
-Unit tests enable you to easily secure the technical quality of an application and can be easily implemented on code using the **Dependency Injection** pattern.
+> Unit tests enable you to easily secure the technical quality of an application and can be easily implemented on code using the **Dependency Injection** pattern.
+{.is-info}

 Refer to the [Microsoft documentation](https://docs.microsoft.com/en-us/dotnet/core/testing/) for details on unit test implementation with **xUnit**.